With disk playing a bigger role in backup, the three major enterprise backup programs--EMC's NetWorker, IBM's Tivoli...

 Backing up to disk dramatically improves backup times, usually in the 30% to 50% range or greater.
 Aaron Mathes, chief operations officer for information services at Liberty University in Lynchburg, VA, finds that disk provides him with a higher degree of confidence that his backups are completing successfully.
 "Disk has had an exponential impact," he says, adding that he backs up 90% of Liberty University's 4TB of data to a disk cache.

 The EMC, IBM and Symantec products all include the ability to manage a disk cache (it's an optional feature for NetWorker), a disk volume where data is initially parked before being moved to tape.
-Disk caches can be shared drives on an Ethernet network or a Fibre Channel
+Disk caches can be shared drives on an Ethernet network or a Fibre Channel (FC) SAN drive owned by the backup server.
+When using a disk cache it's important to:

 - Select volumes large enough for each server to keep a week's to a month's worth of backups online to expedite recoveries.
 NetWorker 7.3 has a wizard that assesses the size of each server's backup and required retention period, and helps administrators select a disk volume large enough to meet those requirements.